ddalland/Auto-VTNA/README.md

 ## User manuals:

-For user manuals for the python package and graphical user interface: See attachment.
+For user manuals for the python package and graphical user interface: See attachments in respository files.
 Also, check out the YouTube tutorial on using the Automatic VTNA Calculator: https://youtu.be/FEDwvUY1Dl4?si=zHkratsrWyWnk0tW